-An Australian commission report on the sexual abuse of minors says that 7 percent of priests who worked in Australia between 1950 and 2009 had an accusation of child sexual abuse made against him.
+The Australian report says that 7 percent of priests who worked in Australia between 1950 and 2009 had an accusation of child sexual abuse made against him.
 It recommended, among other things, that the Catholic Church end mandatory celibacy, saying it is tied to sexual abuse.